 Chakrasana or Urdva Dhanurasana

-I love this asana as it opens us to vulnerability and ultimately to freedom, to open up to life.
+I love this asana as it opens us to vulnerability and, ultimately, to freedom, to open up to life.
 It opens my heart when I feel it closed.
 It gives me space to love.
 It brings me directly into the heart space.
 It stimulates all 5 Prana Vayus.
-Chakrasana benefits the physiology and psychology of your body-mind,
+Chakrasana benefits the physiology and psychology of your body-mind.

-In Sanskrit chakra means wheel, and so we call it wheel pose: Chakrasana or Urdva Danhurasana which means extended bow pose.
-As it is a deep backbend and deep heart opener we say that it opens the heart chakra but actually it is an integrating pose that stimulates all these energetic vortexes called chakras equally.
+In Sanskrit, chakra means wheel, and so we call it wheel pose: Chakrasana or Urdva Danhurasana, which means extended bow pose.
+As it is a deep backbend and deep heart opener, we say that it opens the heart chakra, but actually, it is an integrating pose that stimulates all these energetic vortexes called chakras equally.

 Chakrasana strongly engages the whole body.
 Especially the legs, arms, pelvis, and shoulders, but its greatest impact is on the spine and the organs in the torso.
 In this pose, the spine is pressed uniformly toward the front of the body.
 This asana is the first of the finishing sequence in the Ashtanga Yoga primary series sequence.

 To learn how to practice chakrasana, which is an advanced posture, you need to prepare your body with a powerful practice.
-Ground through your feet, lengthen your quads, hip flexors, psoas.
+Ground through your feet, and lengthen your quads, hip flexors, and psoas.
 Practice backbends and shoulder openers.
 Your gaze is Nasagra Drishti.
 You should do this pose towards the end of your practice and then slowly unwind, counterposing and balancing with a forward- bend and a twist.

 “Close your eyes, fall in love, stay there.” – Rumi